Xande (footballer)

-Alexandre Nascimento da Silva (born 24 April 2001), commonly known as Xandy or Xande, is a Brazilian footballer who plays as a forward for Spartak Varna.
+Alexandre Nascimento da Silva (born 24 April 2001), commonly known as Xande, is a Brazilian professional footballer who plays as a winger for Bulgarian First League club Spartak Varna.

 Club career

 Xande was born in São Miguel dos Campos, Alagoas, and finished his formation with local side ASA.
 After making his first team debut in the 2020 Campeonato Alagoano, he started to feature more regularly in the following years, and was chosen as the breakthrough player of the 2022 edition of the tournament.

 On 16 September 2022, Xande was loaned to Moto Club for the year's Copa Federação Maranhense de Futebol.
 On 4 January 2023, he was announced at Treze.

 On 3 May 2023, Xande signed a contract with Portuguesa until April 2025.
 After nine goalless matches, he returned to Treze on loan on 4 December.